- EPF Balance Check – How to check your PF Account Statements?

 Partial Withdrawals under Tier I accounts are allowed only under the following conditions -

-• Higher education of children
+- Higher education or marriage of children.

-• Treatment of specified illnesses for the subscriber, spouse, or children
+- Treatment of specified illnesses for the subscriber, spouse, or children.

-• Setting up a new venture or start-up
+- Starting a new venture or startup.

 NPS Tier II Partial Withdrawal Rules